CogComp/zoe/README.md

 Supports all operations related to ElMo and its data files.

-A main eentrace is `ElmoProcessor.rank_candidates`, which given a sentence and a list of candidates (generated from ESA), rank them by ELMo representation cosine similarities.
+A main entrance is `ElmoProcessor.rank_candidates`, which given a sentence and a list of candidates (generated from ESA), rank them by ELMo representation cosine similarities. (see paper)

 It will return the top `ElmoProcessor.RANKED_RETURN_NUM` candidates.

 #### `InferenceProcessor`